jackysp/tidb-cluster-ha-demo/README.md

 # TiDB Cluster HA Demo

 This repository demonstrates a high availability (HA) setup for TiDB clusters.
-In this demo, we have four clusters: A, B, C, and D. Cluster A is the primary cluster, and there are three changefeeds syncing data from A to B, A to C, and A to D. We enable CDC syncpoint for each changefeed and also enable PiTR for these four clusters.
+In this demo, we have four clusters: A, B, C, and D. Cluster A is the primary cluster, and there are three changefeeds syncing data from A to B, A to C, and A to D. We enable CDC syncpoint for each changefeed and also enable CDC redo for primary cluster.

 ## Cluster IP Map